 Art at City Hall is an ongoing series of art exhibitions bringing artwork from local exhibiting artists to Irvine City Hall.
-Artwork on display has also often been featured at other City galleries including the Irvine Fine Arts Center and the Great Park Gallery.
-Exhibitions focus on local artists of all age groups and include all media types.
-Exhibits will run seasonally with artwork on display on all floors of the Civic Center.
+Exhibitions focus on art with an Irvine perspective, featuring artists of all age groups with new exhibitions opening seasonally.

 Art at City Hall

 Exhibition: March 14–July 15

 The City of Irvine Fine Arts Center is pleased to announce ts annual High School Art Exhibition, presented this year as part of the Art at City Hall series.
 The exhibition will be on display through Friday, July 15, at Irvine City Hall.

 The High School Art Exhibition will feature paintings, drawings, photographs, graphic design, and mixed media works.
 The selection of art on view will reflect the ambitious imaginations and diversity of the creatives of tomorrow.
 This exhibition celebrates the unique perspectives and talents of budding artists from Irvine high schools, including Portola High School, Crean Lutheran High School, Irvine High School, Beckman High School, Northwood High School, University High School, and Woodbridge High School.

 This year’s exhibition was guest juried by artist, writer, and arts educator Sydney Walters, who received her Bachelor of Arts degree from Biola University and her Master of Fine Arts degree from Claremont Graduate University.
 Walters’ selections for top awards and honorable mentions among the artworks selected for display will be announced during the opening reception.